systemd/mkosi/mkosi/resources/man/mkosi.1.md

     directory configured with `SysupdateDirectory=`.
 Any arguments
     specified after the `sysupdate` verb are passed directly to `systemd-sysupdate` invocation.

+`sandbox`
+:   Run arbitrary commands inside of the same sandbox used to execute
+    other verbs such as `boot`, `shell`, `qemu` and more.
+This means `/usr` will be replaced by `/usr` from the tools tree if one is used while everything else will remain in place.
+If no command is provided, `$SHELL` will be executed or `bash` if `$SHELL` is not set.

 `clean`
 :   Remove build artifacts generated on a previous build.
 If combined